Skip to content

 Depart Any international Airport (See Details)

-On arrival, the lodge manager will show you to your room, provide details of the fishing rotation and beat maps, and introduce you to your guide for your first evening’s fishing.
-You will leave the lodge with your guide around 3.30pm by 4×4 vehicle to your beat for the evening.
-The fishing is based on two guides per angler; however, rod sharing is available.
+Once you arrive at the Midfjardara, the lodge manager will show you to your room provide you with details of the fishing rotation and beat maps and introduce you to your guide for your first evenings fishing.

 The afternoon/evening of fishing usually runs until around 9.00pm, depending on your location on the river, as you’ll return to the lodge for your evening meal and drinks between 10.00-10.30pm.